archy-co/arch_dotfiles/README.md

 * Fix problems and configure mpd audio player and ncmpcpp or whatever is required to play music and make it visible in polybar

+* Startup some programs in i3 config when system is booting
 * Mount partition I forgon on installation (curently missing 150G))))
-* Rewrite toggle-layout script in some normal language or as bash script; to solve troubles, cause be asynchronicity, try reloading config in script as execution of shortcuts with some delay
+* Rewrite toggle-layout script in some normal language or completely as a bash script
 * Polybar: one more section with network status, language and cpu usage (maybe before or after workspaces bar)
+* Polybar: make apppearence of battery module more distinguishable when it is charging (now it looks quite similar to when it is not charging)
 * Vim like shortcuts in htop
+* Change login screen (when booting system)
+* change that bar style when quiting i3 with shortcuts

 ## To Contribute?